The Headset Call Control feature enable users to use the buttons on their headset with Amazon Chime.

 Your join, decline, mute, and left status will be synced on the Amazon Chime roster and while on the Amazon Chime desktop app, the quick unmute dialog will be presented if you navigate away from the Amazon Chime app.

-A Headset Control user setting is available for macOS and Windows clients in the Audio settings tab.
+A Headset call control device interactions user setting is available for macOS and Windows clients in the User menu (click on your name in the upper left of your main window) > Settings > Audio and video > Headset call control device interactions settings tab.

 The Headset Call Control features are available with the Amazon Chime Windows and macOS clients.